-“No we wouldn’t get a chance to get to know each other if we went to the pictures.
+“No, I thought if we did that we wouldn’t get a chance to get to know each other.
 What about going bowling?
 I’m not much cop at it but it would be a laugh.”

 “OK.
 Wow ages since I did that.
 What a cool idea!”
 I enthused outwardly but was rather taken aback.
 Not what I’d imagined for a first date.
 “Why don’t I come and pick you up at 7.
 You’ve no car have you?
 Where do you live?”

-He then gave me his postcode and house number so I could find him with my satnav.
+He then gave me directions to a house with a bright red front door in a backstreet in the middle of Crewe.
+I’d wondered where he lived.
 When I woke up next morning I didn’t know what to do with myself.
 I was too excited to have breakfast.
 I started to watch the TV but couldn’t concentrate so I put my wellies on and went for a walk.
-I liked the feel of the fresh air on my face and the sound of the birdsong.
+I like the feel of the fresh air on my face and the sound of the birdsong but I was lazy and didn’t often venture out.
 I felt euphoric and walked right round the village, far further than I’d ever walked before.
-I still wasn’t hungry and just had one oatcake and cheese for lunch.
+I still wasn’t hungry and just had one Staffordshire oatcake and cheese for lunch.
 Then I went upstairs to my room to sort out what to wear – something sporty or something glamorous?
-In the end I tried for something that fulfilled both criteria and wore tight-fitting black leggings and a tight-fitting black top which showed off my figure to advantage, I hoped, and a fancy gold belt to set it off.
+In the end I tried for something that fulfilled both roles and wore tight-fitting black leggings with a tight-fitting black top which showed off my figure to advantage, I hoped, and a fancy gold belt to set it off.
 Eventually it was time to go.
 I set off in plenty of time and arrived fully ten minutes earlier than I’d intended.
-I found the place, a terraced house with bright red front door in a small backstreet with cars parked on both sides of it – nowhere for me to park.
+I found the place, a terraced house in a small backstreet with cars parked on both sides of it and nowhere for me to park.
 So I hooted.
 Twice.
 Someone from the bedroom window of a house opposite shouted something and gave me the V sign.
 No response from Tim.
 Reluctantly I drove further down the road and found a place to park on double yellows and walked back and rang the bell.
-A stunning very black girl with bright red lipstick opened the door which completely nonplussed me.
+A stunning black girl with bright red lipstick opened the door which completely nonplussed me.